just-the-docs/just-the-docs-tests/collections/_styling/copy-code.md

 - the copy button appears on top of a selected text area;

-- the cursor acquires a white-on-gree +-sign when the copy button is clickable;
+- the cursor acquires a white-on-green +-sign when the copy button is clickable;

 - clicking the copy button replaces the blank copy button by a filled icon with a tick mark, and

-- the clipboard contents are replaced by the entire text of the block, including leading and trailing spaces.
+- the clipboard contents are replaced by the entire code of the block, including leading and trailing spaces, but omitting line numbers.

 1. A single short line: